-- · Pico Neo 3 Pro Eye VR Headset and - · Controllers Puck's clickers
+- Pico Neo 3 Pro Eye VR Headset and - · Controllers Puck's clickers

-Requirements for Frontend Application Software for Dashboards: Computers with min.
+Requirements for Frontend Application Software for the Dashboard: Computers with min.
 8GB Ram and 80GB memory space

-VisionOne software is only to be used with the Pico Neo 3 Pro Eye VR Headset.
+VisionOne Cloud Software (VR) is only to be used with the Pico Neo 3 Pro Eye VR Headset.
 And Controllers as well as with the Puck's clicker